olotintemitope/LaraCrud/README.md

 Add this line below to bash_profile and save
 - `alias generator="php /usr/local/bin/laracrud"`

-and then run this command:
+Then run this command:
 - `source ~/.bash_profile`

-And finally you can type `generator` in your terminal and see
+Finally, you can type `generator` or laracrud in your terminal.
+You should see the below screen.

 ![alt text](https://github.com/olotintemitope/LaraCrud/blob/master/laracrud.png  "Laracrud console")

 ### How to use
 - From your terminal, navigate to your current Laravel project directory and type `laracrud` or the alias you've provided in the bash profile.
-- `--m=[create|update]` can be passed to the command if you want a new migration file or you just want to update the existing schema.
+- `--m=[create|update]` can be passed to the command if you want a new migration file, or you just want to update the existing schema.
 - `--g=[model|migration]` can also be passed to the command in case you only want to generate either a model or a migration.
 Without passing this parameter, the default mode will generate